 While it does a great job of hiding its many mechanisms and their associated bulk, it still looks like an ergonomic chair.

-In case you don’t know, three colours are available – red, blue and black.
+In case you don’t know, there are three colours available – red, blue and black.

 Expert Tip.